gollasrinivas/MedicineSupplyChainManagement/README.md

 # MedicineSupplyChainManagement
-A basic web application using flask
+A basic web application using flask and express.js